 During this time, Ioan achieved a distinction at Grade 8 Trombone; became the principal trombone of the Six Counties Brass Band and played in the National Youth Brass Band of Wales of which he is still a member.
 Ioan has accepted an offer to study the trombone at the Royal Welsh College of Music and Drama and is now taught by Donal Bannister, where he will develop as a musician over the next 4 years of his degree.

 2nd Trombone – Adam George

-Adam started playing the Euphonium under the tuition of Tony Small whilst attending Penlan Comprehensive School achieving the level of grade 6.
-He then went to Swansea College where he took up the task of learning to play the Trombone, under the tuition of Andrew George (No relation… 😁😁😁) and Keith Rees, he successfully passed his grade 7 with Merit on Trombone.
+Adam started playing the Euphonium under the tuition of Tony Small whilst attending Penlan Comprehensive School, achieving the level of Grade 6.
+He then attended Swansea College where he took up the task of learning to play the Trombone, under the tuition of Andrew George (no relation) and Keith Rees, successfully passing his Grade 7 with Merit on Trombone.

-His banding career started with Pontardulais town band under the baton of Mr Brian Buckley, where he played 2nd Trombone.
-Then moving onto Penclawdd Brass Band under Tony Small also playing 2nd Trombone.
+His banding career started with Pontardulais Town Band under the baton of Mr Brian Buckley, where he played 2nd Trombone.
+He then moved onto Penclawdd Brass Band under Tony Small, also playing 2nd Trombone.

-He then took a sabbatical from competitive banding but was an ever present member of the West Glamorgan Youth Musical services playing in their successful Brass band, Wind Band, Big band and symphony orchestra ensembles.
-At this time Adam was successful in gaining a place on trombone with the National Youth Brass Band of Wales and National Youth big band of Wales where he did two courses.
+He then took a sabbatical from competitive banding but was an ever present member of the West Glamorgan Youth Musical services playing in their successful Brass Band, Wind Band, Big Band and Symphony Orchestra ensembles.
+At this time, Adam was successful in gaining a place on trombone with the National Youth Brass Band of Wales and National Youth Big Band of Wales where he undertook two courses.

-After 8 years with Pontardulais, he left to go to play solo trombone with Briton Ferry Silver Band.
-After 4 years with Briton Ferry and numerous successful lower section titles, In 2016 he qualified for the National Finals and 2nd section Welsh league champions for 2016.
+After 8 years with Pontardulais, he left to play Solo Trombone with Briton Ferry Silver Band.
+After 4 years with Briton Ferry and numerous successful lower section titles, in 2016 he qualified for the National Finals and achieved the 2nd section Welsh League title for 2016.